Brzydok/Hyperskill.org/README.md

 also known as Noughts and crosses or Xs and Os.
 A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
 Let’s play!

+4.zookeeper.py

+A program that helps the zookeepers check on the animals and make sure that they're doing well.
+Your product will be able to process commands from the zookeepers and display the animals on a monitor.